sul-dlss-labs/engineering-design-adrs/0022-derivative-generation.md

 * Option 2 had derivatives generated during accessioning (similar to JP2 derivative creation)
 * Option 3 had derivatives generated after accessioning

 After considering the pros and cons of each approach, option 3 was selected, and is described here.
-The deficiencies of option 1 and 2 that led to option 3 being selected are summarized in the above document, but it largely it was driven by the requirement that generation of these derivatives should not delay accessioning.
+The pros and cons of the vairous options are summarized in the above document, and the reason option 3 was selected was the requirement that generation of these derivatives should not delay accessioning, which would not be possible with options 1 and 2.

 The proposed solution uses a combination of a messaging and workflow driven solutions as described in more detail in [this document](https://docs.google.com/document/d/1JLJwio7xVDDh75KY3dZJIFPDep-92hoQJ5p9EgFKabY) and summarized below.